Scalable and Sample Efficient Distributed Policy Gradient Algorithms in Multi-Agent Networked Systems: Distributed Multi-Agent Policy Gradient Algorithms

+Intuitively, Algorithm \ref{alg: TD PG} requires a large number of inner loops $H$ to guarantee the convergence of value function such that the estimated policy gradient is accurate.
+Before proving the local convergence results of Algorithm \ref{alg: TD PG}, we introduce a common Assumption \ref{assump: fast mixing} (e.g., \cite{SriYin_19,QuLinAda_20}) on the mixing time of Markov decision process. \begin{assumption} Assume $\{s_n(h)\}_h, \forall n,$ be a Markov chain with the geometric mixing time under any policy $\pi_{\theta_n},$ i.e., there exists a constant $K$ such that for any $h \geq K\log (1/\epsilon),$ the total variance distance of $\mathcal P(z^h_n | z^0_n)$ and $\pi_{\theta_n}(z^h_n)$ satisfies

-As illustrated in Section \ref{sec:DMAPG inexact}, we first establish an upper bound on $\sum_{t=1}^T \mathbb E[\|\nabla L^{\pi_{\theta^t}}(\rho)\|^2]$ that is related to the time spent in $\mathcal E^c$ in the following lemma.
-To avoid the complicated conditions on $T$ and $H,$ we present the order-wise results in Lemma \ref{lem: main TD} and Theorem \ref{thm: main TD}.
-The proofs and the detailed requirements on $T$ and $H$ can be found in Appendix \ref{app:TDMAPG}. \begin{lemma} Suppose large $T$ and $H=O(T).$ Let the learning rate be $\eta = O(1/\sqrt{T}).$ We have Algorithm \ref{alg: TD PG} such that
+\end{assumption} To avoid the complicated conditions on $T$ and $H,$ we present the order-wise results in Theorem \ref{thm: main TD}.
+The proofs and the detailed requirements on $T$ and $H$ can be found in Appendix \ref{app:TDMAPG}. \begin{theorem} Suppose large $T$ and $H=O(T).$ Let the learning rate be $\eta = O(1/\sqrt{T}).$ We have Algorithm \ref{alg: TD PG} such that